xmonader/letsbuildacompiler-pretty/src/tutor02_expressionparsing.md

 the desired actions.
 For purposes of definition, an expression is the right-hand side of an equation, as in `x = 2*y + 3/(4*z)`.

-In the early going, I'll be taking things in _VERY_  small steps.
+In the early going, I'll be taking things in _very_  small steps.
 That's  so  that  the beginners among you won't get totally lost.
 There are also  some  very  good  lessons to be learned early on, that will serve us well later.
 For the more experienced readers: